FarronF/limerick-council-meetings/meetings/2019/04/29-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council  - 25th March 2019.md

 and Second Floors.
 Mr Coughlan confirmed that Limerick City and County Council are 100%

-Shareholders and that a quarterly review can be provided to the Members.--- 6
+Shareholders and that a quarterly review can be provided to the Members.
+---
+6

 Mr Coughlan also confirmed that once the property is occupied Limerick City and County